 Credit to Brand Opus

-Molson is a canadian classic but similar to Hike above.
-It was looking very dated in the new world of extravagant craft beers.
+Molson is a Canadian classic, and is similar to Hike in the sense that it was looking very dated in the new world of extravagant craft beers.

-The new beer packaging designs remedies this.
-Giving each product their own identity but bringing them all under one roof, recognisable as a Molson product.
+They were recognisable as there own product, but not as Molson’s product.
+However, their new beer packaging designs remedies this giving each product their own identity but bringing them all under one roof.

 Credit to Carter Wong